datocms/old-website/src/docs/03_content-delivery-api/04_rate-limiting.md

 #### Reaching your plan monthly API calls limit

 For projects under a paid plan, even exceeding the API calls or bandwidth limit does not lead to the interruption of the service, but the payment of an additional fee commensurate with the use.
-For pojects under a free plan, service will be temporarily disabled until the beginning of the following calendar month, unless you provide a credit card.
+For projects under a free plan, service will be temporarily disabled until the beginning of the following calendar month, unless you provide a credit card.
 For more details, check our [Plans, billing and pricing page](/docs/general-concepts/pricing).